 The Wildlife Trust of India says it represents one of India’s best elephant conservation efforts.
 Any disruption to this fragile ecosystem will spell disaster.”

-A daunting task lays ahead after you’d finished oohing and aahing over the splendor and beauty of the waterfalls: to climb all the way up, back to the main gate of the park.
+A daunting task lays ahead after you’d finished oohing and aahing over the splendour and beauty of the waterfalls: to climb all the way up, back to the main gate of the park.
 If you look closely at the picture above, I’ve encircled a lady who is on her way down to see the waterfalls.
 We are on our way back, taking a couple of minutes’ break to catch our breath.

-How to Get There:
+How to Get to Athirapally Waterfalls:

 By Air: Kochi airport is the nearest airport, about 55 km from Athirapally waterfalls.